I have seen some recipes using cake flour. I can't get this in Australia, should I use self-raising flour or plain flour instead?

 Bleached flour is banned in Europe and Australia (we understand this is for health reasons).
-For most cake recipes using cake flour (non-self raising) you can use plain flour, or some people like to add cornflour (cornstarch) to help reduce the protien content.
+For most cake recipes using cake flour (non-self raising) you can use plain flour, or some people like to add cornflour (cornstarch) to help reduce the protein content.
 For 1 cup plain flour remove 2 tablespoons of flour and replace this with 2 tablespoons cornflour - in metric terms use 105g plain flour plus 20g cornflour per 125g flour in the recipe.

-For plain flour you can usually tell the protien content from the nutritional information on the packaging and you could search out lower protien brands for cakes.
+For plain flour you can usually tell the protein content from the nutritional information on the packaging and you could search out lower protien brands for cakes.
 The UK now has a product called "sponge flour" which is self-raising so should not normally be used as a substitute for American cake flour.